We all know that Rogue Fitness is definitely worth the money, so let’s check out the best Rogue Fitness equipment they currently sell.

 The Rogue Ohio Power Bar is designed to handle the toughest workouts with its impressive 200,000 PSI tensile strength.
 This barbell is built to last with a lifetime warranty and is made in the USA with high-quality materials.
 The 29mm diameter and bushing sleeves provide a smooth spin, making it perfect for powerlifting movements.
 The bar is available in various finishes, including stainless shaft/sleeves, stainless shaft/chrome sleeves, black e-coat/bright zinc, bare steel shaft/sleeves, and bright zinc shaft/sleeves.

-Rogues’ best barbell is their stainless steel Ohio power bar.
+The best powerlifting barbell from Rogue Fitness is their stainless steel Ohio power bar.
 You’re going to see many Ohio bars in this next section so get used to it!

 This version of the Ohio power bar is more expensive for a few reasons.

 - Because this bar is finished in stainless steel, it provides a much better oxidation resistance.
 This makes it lower maintenance to keep them in great shape, which is nice.
 This aluminum finish also helps prevent chipping and wearing down the finish on the bar.

 - 200,000 PSI Tensile Strength with a snap-ring design featuring bronze bushings for a smooth feel.